Dasotraline

 Dasotraline (INN; former developmental code name SEP-225,289) is a serotonin-norepinephrine-dopamine reuptake inhibitor (SNDRI) that was under development by Sunovion for the treatment of attention-deficit hyperactivity disorder (ADHD) and binge eating disorder (BED).
 Structurally, dasotraline is a stereoisomer of desmethylsertraline (DMS), which is an active metabolite of the marketed selective serotonin reuptake inhibitor (SSRI) antidepressant sertraline (Zoloft).

 Adverse Effects

-In phase I clinical trials for ADHD, test subjects reported the following side effects:
+In phase I clinical trials for attention deficit hyperactivity disorder, test subjects reported the following side effects: